Vitamin C + niacinamide

 Vitamin C + AHAs and BHAs

 Vitamin C is a difficult diva, because it also does not go well with AHAs and BHAs.
 You should especially think of acids, such as salicylic acid and lactic acid, which should never be mixed with a vitamin C. By mixing these ingredients together, the pH balance of the skin will be disturbed.
 This can cause your skin to be more sensitive or your skin concerns becoming even worse, which is absolutely not what we want.
-What you could do for example, is using the Vitamin C Serum in the morning and a cleanser with AHAs in the evening, such as the Triple AHA Straw-Jelly Facial Cleanser.
-In this way, you can take advantage of both ingredients without mixing them.
+What you could do for example, is using the Vitamin C Serum in the morning and a product with AHAs in the evening.
+This way, you can take advantage of both ingredients without mixing them.

 Vitamin C + retinol